mahi-88/dice-game/README.md

-# í¾² Novelty Interactive Dice Game
+# í¾² Interactive Dice Game

 A fun and interactive dice game built with HTML5, CSS3, and JavaScript featuring smooth animations and responsive design.